ahme-dev/htswap/README.md

 ## 🛠️ Usage

-After making sure `htswap` is imported, the `data-htswap` attribute can be on any element to let its children work with `htswap`.
+After making sure `htswap` is imported, the `data-htswap` attribute can be on any element to let its children work with `htswap` automatically.

-The attribute can be added on the `body` element to enable `htswap` on all the elements in the site.
+The attribute can be added on the `body` element to enable `htswap` on all the links and anchors in the site.

 ### Anchors